Skip to content

 Acceptable use policy

 You want your employees to be creative.
-But when they get creative with using the company’s IT resources, the consequences can be dire.
-An acceptable use policy safeguards your IT infrastructure by establishing usage guidelines.
+But when they get creative with using the company’s information technology resources, the consequences can be dire.
+An acceptable use policy, also known as a responsible use policy, safeguards your IT infrastructure by establishing usage guidelines and clarifying acceptable behavior.
 This can help improve productivity, preserve network bandwidth, and prevent cybersecurity incidents and data breaches.
 It may also limit your liability should an event occur.
 Topics to address include:

 • Internet: The company’s internet or network is often the main focus of an acceptable use policy.
 A policy may establish monitoring and filtering guidelines, place restrictions on what websites an employee can access, and set limits on personal use.